greg-raven/Impeachment-Chronicles/_posts/2020-09-10-trumps-biggest-secret.md

 ---
-title: 'Trump told a reporter his biggest secret: That he is a danger to the American people'
+title: "Trump told a reporter his biggest secret: That he is a danger to the American people"
 layout: post
 author:
 - Richard Wolffe